 Here’s a screenshot of the PDF.
 You want to look for the section called advanced correction / editing to see the difference between the Premium and the Home editions:

-Having said that, there is one good reason why you might want to get Dragon NaturallySpeaking 15 Professional Individual, instead of Dragon NaturallySpeaking Premium 13.
+One reason why you might want to get Nuance Dragon Professional 15, instead of Dragon NaturallySpeaking Premium 13.

 That’s because Dragon Professional 15 can save synchronized audio which means you can listen to the original dictation (and correct / train your audio profile) on a different date.